Art and creation: at the origins of the living world!

 It would thus seem established that a work of art is much more than a simple object and that it carries, beyond its nature, a universal function.

-Perception of the real world
+The perception of the real world

 Each animal species has its own perceptual apparatus, with its own particularities.
-What a cat, a bee or an eagle sees is significantly different.
+What a cat, a bee, or an eagle sees is significantly different.

 The rules of harmony in music are based on mathematical relationships between sounds.